 About the Program

-Bridge the gap between the deaf and hearing worlds in the American Sign Language Interpreting Program.
+Bridge the gap between the deaf and hearing worlds in the American Sign Language Program.
 Upon completing the program, graduates will have a broad understanding of the types and scope of support services available to deaf persons as well as extensive knowledge of deaf culture.
 The program prepares graduates to facilitate communication between deaf and hearing people using English and American Sign Language.

 Registry of the Interpreters of the Deaf (RID) regulations